-2) Resilient in the midst of persecution.
-Militant Islam is the number one issue in Nigeria; 1.5 million people have already been forced from their homes and are without food in the Muslim North due to the terrorist group Boko Haram, who is attracting increasing numbers of recruits.
+2. Resilient in the midst of persecution.
+Militant Islam is the number one issue in Nigeria; 1.5 million people have already been forced from their homes and are without food in the Muslim North due to Boko Haram, who is attracting increasing numbers of recruits.
 Some NIFES students and staff have lost loved ones to attacks.
 The new Nigerian president is also putting into effect more Muslim-friendly and anti-Christian laws.

 The students I met were amazingly resilient despite this constant threat, not giving into fear but boldly continuing to proclaim the gospel wherever they are, including on mission trips to rural villages.
 What can you say to the thousands of students who are accepting the call to intentionally move to the Muslim North, willing to sacrifice their lives for the sake of the gospel?

 And terrorism is not the only challenge.
 Many students shared testimonies of how they came to the university with only a few dollars and constantly struggle with money.
 (The cost of the conference was 10 dollars, requiring scholarships for many students.)
 Yet they declared, “The gospel is always good news, and we need to share it,” and they considered their present sufferings as nothing compared to fellow students who suffer from not knowing the love of Christ.